georglauterbach/libbash/README.md

 The former example assumes a constant caller / invocation place (the directory from which `some_script.sh` is called is constant, here `your_repository/`).
-To source `libbash` independently of the invocation location, you may use this more elaborate call to `source`:
+To source `libbash` independently of the invocation location, for example in `some_dir/some_other_script.sh`, you may use this more elaborate call to `source`:

 ``` BASH
 #! /bin/bash